-Last week BLPH announced additional positive data from Cohort 1 of its ongoing Phase 2/3 study of INOpulse in PH-ILD.
+In late October, BLPH announced additional positive data from Cohort 1 of its ongoing Phase 2/3 study of INOpulse in PH-ILD.
 This builds on earlier data releases from this same cohort which included statistically significant improvement in multiple clinically meaningful activity parameters – encouraging as the proposed Phase 3 (pivotal) study is expected to use the same measures as its primary endpoint.
 With Cohort 1 data continuing to look highly promising and Cohort 2 (higher dose group) topline data anticipated later this year, the likelihood for near-term value-inflection opportunities (from this study alone) appears to be increasing.

 New Compelling Phase 2/3 Data Further Supports Utility of iNO in PH-ILD